Gender Differences in Negotiations

 When men and women negotiate with members of the opposite gender – and even the same gender – stereotypical beliefs affect their interactions.
-Many men and women assume that males are highly competitive, manipulative, win-lose negotiators who want to attain good deals from their opponents.
-Females are thought to be more accommodating, win-win negotiators who seek to preserve existing relationships by expanding the joint returns achieved by negotiating parties.
-If these stereotypical assumptions are right, we might expect male lawyers and business persons to obtain better negotiating results than female attorneys and business persons.
+Many men and women assume that males are highly competitive, manipulative, win-lose negotiators who want to attain good deals from their counterparts.
+A widely held stereotype of difference is that women are more accommodating, who are also more likely to seek a win-win outcome, who also seek to preserve existing relationships by expanding the joint returns achieved by negotiating parties.
+If these stereotypical assumptions are right, we might expect male lawyers and business people to obtain better negotiating results than female attorneys and business people.

-Men are believed to be rational and logical; women are thought to be emotional and intuitive.
-Men are expected to emphasize objective fact; women focus more on the maintenance of relationships.
+While we’re dealing in negotiation skill stereotypes: men are typically believed to be rational and logical; while women are thought to be emotional in negotiations and more intuitive.
+Men are expected to emphasise objective fact; women focus more on the maintenance of relationships.
 Men are expected to be dominant and authoritative; women are supposed to be passive and submissive.
 When men and women interact, males tend to talk for longer periods of time and to interrupt more often than women.
 (Deborah Tannen, Talking From 9 to 5 53-77 (1994)).
-Men utilize more direct language, while women often reveal tentative and deferential speech patterns.
+Men utilise more direct language, while women often reveal tentative and deferential speech patterns.
 During personal interactions, men are more likely than women to use “highly intensive language” to persuade others, and they are more effective using this approach.
 Females tend to employ language containing more disclaimers (“I think”; “you know”) than their male cohorts, which causes women to be perceived as less forceful.
-This gender-based factor is counterbalanced by the fact that women continue to be more sensitive to nonverbal signals than their male cohorts.
+This gender-based factor is counterbalanced by the fact that women continue to be more sensitive to non-verbal signals than their male cohorts.
 As a consequence, they are more likely to be attuned to the subtle messages conveyed by opponents during bargaining encounters.